symfony/symfony-docs/cookbook/frontend/assetic_php.rst

 -------------------------------

-This example shows the very common scenario of using the Bootstrap framework, the jQuery library, the FontAwesome icon font and some regular CSS and JavaScript application files (called ``main.css`` and ``main.js``).
+This example shows the very common scenario of using the Bootstrap framework, the jQuery library, the FontAwesome icon fonts and some regular CSS and JavaScript application files (called ``main.css`` and ``main.js``).
 The recommended directory structure for this set-up is the following: